 If you decide you need to amend your articles of organization, please use the amendment form here.

 Again, it is recommended that owners contact their attorneys, accountants or other business advisors to review the impact of the new law before the end of the year.

 See below for a memorandum summarizing the changes in law.

-TO: Bert Black, Legal Advisor, Office of Minnesota Secretary of State
+TO: Bibi Black, Legal Advisor, Office of Minnesota Secretary of State

 FROM: Partnerships and Limited Liability Companies Committee of the Minnesota State Bar Association Business Law Section

 RE: Impact of Chapter 322C on limited liability companies currently operating under Chapter 322B

 At the request of the Office of the Minnesota Secretary of State, the Partnerships and Limited Liability Companies Committee of the Minnesota State Bar Association Business Law Section has prepared this brief summary of the effects of Minnesota Statutes Chapter 322C – the Minnesota Revised Uniform Limited Liability Company Act – on limited liability companies currently operating under Minnesota Statutes Chapter 322B when Chapter 322C becomes applicable to such limited liability companies on January 1, 2018.